-Research into music therapy in cancer care
+Research into music therapy and cancer care

 Music therapy cannot cure, treat or prevent any type of disease, including cancer.
 But some research shows that music therapy can help people with cancer reduce their anxiety.
-It can also help to improve quality of life and reduce symptoms and side effects.
+It might also help to improve quality of life and reduce symptoms and side effects.

 We don’t yet know about all the ways music can affect the body.
 But we do know that when music therapy is used in the right way for each person, it can help them to feel better.
 To learn more about its full benefits, we need larger trials across a wider range of cancers.